 But what values should we plot?
 Knowing the center will help!

-Taking the quadratic formula and ignoring everything after the ± gets us a central x-value:
+Take the quadratic formula and ignore everything after the ± gets us a central x-value:

 Then choose some x-values either side and calculate y-values, like this: